Xzeryn/Elastic-Stack-Docker/README.md

 - Use `--profile logstash` in your docker compose startup command to enable

 **APM**

-- Configures sample web application in the cluster that is insturmented with the elastic APM agent
+- Configures sample web application in the cluster that is instrumented with the elastic APM agent
 - The webapp allows for the generation of error and messages that can be seen in the Kibana APM section
 - Access the webapp through `http://localhost:8000`
 - Use `--profile apm` in your docker compose startup command to enable